|Nutrition Facts (per serving)|

 Nova Scotia-style oatcakes are popular throughout the province but especially beloved in Cape Breton.
-They aren't necessarily presented as anything special and are often sold just stacked on plastic-wrapped trays in grocery store bakeries.
+While they are beloved, oatcakes aren't necessarily presented as anything special.
+In fact, they are often sold just stacked on plastic-wrapped trays in grocery store bakeries.

 The taste of oatcakes is unique.
 They have a magical flavor that is sweet, but not too sweet, and a bit salty.
 Part dessert, but mainly a snack, oatcakes are cookie-like but sort of cracker-like too—very much like hobnob biscuits.
 These oatcakes are perfect with a cup of tea or a cup of coffee.
 Serve them as a simple dessert or grab them as an on-the-go breakfast.
 They are flexible little numbers that can be left plain, topped with butter or honey, or enjoyed with sliced cheese or fruits such as apples and pears.